 In fact, too high of a body mass index (BMI) makes patients ineligible for certain orthopaedic procedures because of a higher rate of failure.
 Getting your weight under control should be the first step in your athletic journey.

 There’s a reason all MU athletes are provided with comprehensive nutrition services.
 Hitting the gym is less than half the battle when it comes to maintaining or losing weight.

 A majority of weight management has to do with diet.
 That’s actually great news for folks dealing with an orthopaedic injury.
 While it can seem impossible to make healthy changes while injured, most people can and should be able to lose weight by making smart choices with their eating habits

 "It's a lifestyle choice,” he said.
 “I always tell patients that if they're trying to eat healthier, they have to make changes across the board.
 This means making better choices for all meals and snacks.”

 Cut through the diet industry noise

 It seems like a new fad diet hits the scene every day and promises life-changing results.
 But some of the more extreme diets can actually lead to nutrient deficiencies, and many simply don’t work for the long term.
-Sustainable weight loss and management, Sherman said, “is more about choosing a diet that fits your lifestyle and adhering to it — one that you can maintain compliance to is probably as or more important than the specific diet.
-It's more of a full lifestyle change than a ‘diet.’”
+Sustainable weight loss and management is more about choosing a diet that fits your lifestyle and adhering to it — one that you can maintain compliance to is probably as or more important than the specific diet.
+It's more of a full lifestyle change than a ‘diet.'

 Cutting your portion sizes and reducing the amount of processed foods will help, as well.

-“But if you need to do more effective weight loss, it’s good to consult an expert,” said Sherman, who highly recommends his colleagues at MU Health Care's Bariatric Center for those conversations.
+If you need to do more effective weight loss, it’s good to consult an expert, contact specialists at MU Health Care's Bariatric Center for those conversations.